jaantollander/masters-thesis/content/20_background.md

 [@slurmdocs]

-## Example: CSC Puhti cluster
+## Example: Puhti cluster
-As a part of ICT solutions for research and education, CSC offers HPC

-At the time of writing, CSC Puhti is using the *RedHat Enterprise Linux Server 7.9* distribution and is in transition to version 8.
+At the time of writing, Puhti is using the *RedHat Enterprise Linux Server 7.9* distribution.

 ```
 $ cat /etc/redhat-release